 You should never stop washing your new tattoo with soap.
 After the tattoo has healed, you should continue to wash it just as you would any other piece of skin on your body.
-How long you should maintain the particular washing routine for the tattoo is one of the most asked aftercare questions.
+That being said, you can definitely ease up on your tattoo cleansing routine as soon as the area has fully healed.

 As part of the healing process, you can stop washing your tattoo with soap after:

-The First Wash — Wash the Junk Away!
+The First Wash — Clearing the Junk Away!

 The first wash of your tattoo is almost as an unpleasant feeling as getting the tattoo itself, but it’s necessary.
 The film wrap your artist places over the tattoo creates a bacteria-free environment, but only while the area remains covered.

 This means the area must be washed as soon as the film is removed to protect against the bacteria, which will immediately be attracted to the fresh tattoo.
 That reason is not the only for wanting to wash your new tattoo straight away.